Circuit Data Types

 sdk.Uint248

-This type is the default and the lowest cost type to use in circuit because it's "native" to the underlying elliptic curve's scalar field.
+This type is the default type to use in circuit because it's "native" to the underlying elliptic curve's scalar field.
 It represents an unsigned integer up to 248 bits.
 It is the return type of other type's operations (e.g. Bytes32

 's ToBinary